heyoka.eop_data#

 Fetch the latest IERS EOP rapid data.

-This function will download from the IERS datacenter one the latest EOP rapid data files, from which it will construct and return an eop_data instance.
+This function will download one the latest IERS EOP rapid data files, from which it will construct and return an eop_data instance.

-The filename argument specifies which EOP data file will be downloaded, and it can be one of:
+The filename argument specifies which EOP data file will be downloaded.
+Its possible values are:

 • "finals2000A.all",